 Origin of the mantle lithosphere beneath Crystal Knob

-Rb-Sr and Sm-Nd isotopic and trace-element compositions of peridotite xenoliths demonstrate that the mantle lithosphere that was sampled by the Crystal Knob volcanic neck is sourced from the depleted convecting mantle [e.g. Hofmann, 1997] with no contribution from either recycled crustal material or ancient sub-continental mantle lithosphere.
+Rb-Sr and Sm-Nd isotopic and trace-element compositions of peridotite xenoliths demonstrate that the mantle lithosphere that was sampled by the Crystal Knob volcanic neck is sourced from the depleted mantle [e.g. Hofmann, 1997] with no contribution from either recycled crustal material or ancient sub-continental mantle lithosphere.
 This aligns intuitively with the eruption of the neck through the Franciscan accretionary complex, which dominates the regional crustal column, sitting below unrooted nappes of Salinia continental arc rocks [e.g. Hall and Saleeby, 2013].

 The Franciscan complex of the region was assembled by sustained subduction of the Farallon plate during the Cretaceous and early Tertiary [Chapman et al., 2016a; Cowan, 1978; Saleeby and contributors, 1986; Seton et al., 2012], and it follows that the mantle lithosphere of the region may have been constructed from partly subducted Farallon plate upper mantle late in this Franciscan accretionary history.
 Alternatively, another mechanism could have operated following the cessation of Farallon plate subduction, during the establishment of the San Andreas transform system.
 Based on the regional geologic history and constraints from crustal structure, we identify several viable tectonic scenarios for the formation of the mantle lithosphere beneath coastal central California, which we summarize in Section 3.3-Section 3.5.